bighappyworld/slack-dev-tools/README.md

 - *server.host* : the hostname passed to the hapi.js server
 - *server.host* : the port passed to the hapi.js server
-- *required_headers* : an array of required headers checked when a request is received
+- *server.required_headers* : an array of required headers checked when a request is received

 ```